fa-mas/ROS_Quadruped/README.md

 (To Do: move geometry constants to quad_pkg/config.py)

 >**Note:**
->Please note that this Repository is a work in progress and serves as place to take notes, it is not intended to be cloned.
-However if you are interested in building a similar project and have questions, don't hesitate to contact me.
+>This Repository is a work in progress and serves as a place to take notes, it is not intended to be cloned.
+However if you are interested in the project and have questions, don't hesitate to contact me.